UniExeterRSE/intro-version-control/_episodes/15_collaborating_with_branches.md

 ## A basic feature branch strategy

 A basic way to collaborate on a common repository is to use *feature branching*.
-New software 'features' (which could consist of bug fixes), are worked on in their own dedicated branches that branch off the `main` branch and then are merged back into `main` when the new 'feature' is ready to be shared with others.
+A *feature* in this context is any piece of work that adds to of the software's overall development, whether this be a new piece of functionality, a bug fix, some documentation, etc. In feature branching, new features are developed in their own, dedicated *feature branches* that branch off the `main` branch.
+When the feature is ready to be shared with others, the feature branch is merged back into `main`.

 ```